Roy-lab/scMTNI/README.md

 ## Step 2.
 Prepare input files
 The data for demo is in ExampleData/.
 The demo data contains 100 regulators and 300 genes.
+All the files in ExampleData/ are subsamples of the original files, as a demo for the file format.
+The raw data is too large to upload.
+The source data is available at https://zenodo.org/record/7879228.
+Please contact the Roy Lab for raw data if needed.

 ## 2.1 integrating scRNA-seq and scATAC-seq using LIGER
 Apply LIGER to integrate the scRNA-seq and scATAC-seq datasets, check LIGER (https://github.com/welch-lab/liger) for details.